bemurphy/on_event/README.md

 your metrics are temporarily unavailable, your user still signs up.

-By overriding the `#rescue_handler` in your `OnEvent` class, you can get shared exception handler should any callback fail.
-This could be as simple as call to `Rails.logger.error`, or trigger Airbrake but still swallowing the exception.
+By overriding the `#rescue_handler` in your `OnEvent` class, you can get shared exception handling should any callback fail.
+This could be as simple as call to `Rails.logger.error`, or triggering Airbrake but still swallowing the exception.

 Often these callbacks are packaged into lifecycle on a model;  however, it is sometimes the case where you only want them firing in the specific context of a controller.
 For